Diskless Remote Boot in Linux

-Installation is possible on a machine with Debian, Ubuntu, Mandriva, Red Hat Linux, Fedora, CentOS or SuSE already installed.
-Unlike LTSP, it uses distributed hardware resources and makes it possible for clients to fully access local hardware, thus making it feasible to use server machines with less power.
-It also includes Clonezilla, a partitioning and disk cloning utility similar to Symantec Ghost.
+Installation is possible on a machine with Debian, Ubuntu, Mandriva, Red Hat Linux, Fedora, CentOS or SuSE already installed. like LTSP, it uses distributed hardware resources and makes it possible for clients to fully access local hardware, thus making it feasible to use server machines with less power.
+DRBL also includes Clonezilla, a partitioning and disk cloning utility similar to Symantec Ghost.

 DRBL comes under the terms of the GNU GPL license so providing the user with the ability to customize it.

 Features

 DRBL excels in two main categories.